Bitter Water Full Episode – Bonanza, Season #01, Episode #29

 Looking for More Bonanza Episodes?

 Bonanza is a family-friendly show you can enjoy alone or with your loved ones.
-NBC produced the program, running its 14 seasons on their network from September 1959 to January 1973.
+NBC produced the program, running its 14 seasons on its network from September 1959 to January 1973.
 Bitter Water is the 29th episode out of 430.

 You can find more about any of the 430 Bonanza episodes here>>